abs51295/ossprojects-wiki/Systers-GNU-Mailman.md

 Systers GNU Mailman is our flaship open source project.
 Systers emailing list uses GNU Mailman software for our email software.
 Systers has a customized version of GNU Mailman.

+## Migration
+Systers will be upgrading to the latest version of GNU mailman later this year and Systers customized features will be added to the baseline code.
+This involves analysis of GNU Mailman architecture and code.

 **Things to note:**

 1. You can read [past Systers GSoC projects](http://systers.org/systers-dev/doku.php/start).